justmorpheus/ch1_iam/README.md

    * Now select the one which has a Policy name as AdministratorAccess and click Next and again click Next
    * Now click Create User
    * Now you can download the csv file that will have your access-key and secret-key
-   * Open terminal and run ```aws configure```.
+   * Open terminal and run `aws configure`.
  ```
  4. Basic Terraform

     - Step 1: Change directory: ```cd /root/aws-security-training/terraform_intro/basic```
     - Step 2: Initialize the terraform plugins via ```terraform init```
     -  Step 3: Describe the plan of action via ```terraform plan```
     -  Step 4: Now create the infrastructure via ```terraform apply```

    NOTE: To skip typing yes try terraform apply -auto-approve.

-Step 5: Once you entered.
-It will create a S3 bucket.
-In the output you will see a S3 bucket name and S3 bucket URL.

-Step 6: To see the created S3 bucket click on the BucketURL link.

-Teardown
+5. Once the terraform apply is complete, it will give output of above created resources.

 ## Labs